delabassee/java-lab/lab8-sealed-class.md

 ## Overview

-In this 10-minutes lab, you will get some hands-on experiences with _Sealed Classes_ (JEP 360), a preview feature of JDK 15.
-Sealed classes and interfaces restrict which other classes or interfaces may extend or implement them.
+In this 10-minutes lab, you will get some hands-on experiences with _Sealed Classes_ (JEP 397), a preview feature (2nd round in Java 16).
+This new feature enables to create restricted classes hierarchy. , i.e. restrict which other classes or interfaces may extend or implement them.
+It applies to both classes and interfaces.

 💡 Despite its name, the *Sealed Classes* feature applies to both **classes** and **interfaces**.